Thoughts

 • “A law that makes it illegal to make fun of Windows OS users & those that have not seen ‘ The Matrix’”

 • Virtual Coffee Breaks: This is my most recent activity.
-For some of my team that just need a quick fast pick-me-up.
+For some of my team that just need a quick and fast pick-me-up.
 It’s not a lunch hour commitment and does a nice job of connecting us for some laughs.

 This is by no means a final list.
-I am committed to innovate and try new things to try and find at least one thing that appeals to everyone across our company.
+I am committed to innovate and try new things and find at least one thing that appeals to everyone across our company.
 We’re connecting in other ways with pictures of pets and mugs.
 It’s nice to get a glimpse into people’s lives that we wouldn’t have seen before, and I appreciate that.
 If you’re someone in your company who is trying to build a virtual community, it might be challenging but don’t give up.
 Try to alter different aspects of events like changing the time, or scaling it back.
 People will appreciate it, even as they navigate this new regime themselves.
 They may not participate right away or at all, but trust me, people appreciate the effort.

 Overall, as someone who’s never worked remotely before, I’ve learned the challenges that come with working from home while confined by COVID-19.
 However, with a little persistence and creativity, we can still find solutions to stay connected and fulfill that sense of camaraderie.